1. How do I know which system and material is best for my model?

 • Metals can be polished and patinated

 For more unusual materials, go to the 3D printing company’s forum to find the best finishes compatible with the printed material.
-3D print service companies provide some finishing services, such as varnishing, dying, polishing and processes such as tumbling material parts, including metal.
+3D print service companies provide some finishing services, such as dying, polishing and processes such as tumbling material parts, including metal.

 1. Why can’t I upload my design to a 3D printing website direct from Anarkik3D Design?